vitessio/website/content/en/docs/user-guides/configuration-basic/exporting-data.md

 **NOTE:** You will be limited by the Vitess row limits in the size of the tables that you can dump using this method.
-The default Vitess row limit is determined by the VTTablet option `-queryserver-config-max-result-size` and defaults to 10000 rows.
+The default Vitess row limit is determined by the vttablet option `-queryserver-config-max-result-size` and defaults to 10000 rows.
 So for an unsharded database, you will not be able to dump tables with more than 10000 rows, or N x 10000 rows if the table is fully sharded across N shards.
 Note that you should not blindly raise your